fab-c14/Tx-Locked/README.md

 #Tool name : Tx-locked

-Tool for cloning Instagram accounts || auto generate password with help of information
+Tool for locking and styling temrninal like a pro user

 * Usage and installation